uikit/uikit-site/docs/pages/avoiding-conflicts.md

 Using a custom prefix allows using multiple versions of UIkit on the same page.
 This might be needed when you are building something like a CMS plugin.
 In such cases, you do not know what other versions of UIkit might be loaded, so it is a good idea to use a custom prefix.

-When you have [setup UIkit from Github source](installation.md#compile-from-github-source), you can compile it with a custom prefix.
+When you have [set up UIkit from GitHub source](installation.md#compile-from-github-source), you can compile it with a custom prefix.
 If you choose a custom prefix, for example `xyz`, all attributes and classes will now start with that prefix, for example `xyz-grid` instead of `uk-grid`.
 The global JavaScript object `UIkit` will also be renamed to `xyzUIkit`.

 ```sh